voronianski/ngprogress-lite/README.md

 Nice looking slim progress bars provider for Angular.js applications.

-It's minimal bundle of more popular libs (see [references](https://github.com/voronianski/ngprogress-lite#references)) to keep it as simple as possible.
+It's a minimal bundle of more popular jQuery plugin (see [references](https://github.com/voronianski/ngprogress-lite#references)) but only for angular with similar API as in original one to keep things as simple as possible.

 ## Install

 You will need only to include ``ngprogress-lite.css`` to your project, as well as adding ``ngProgressLite`` service in your controller, service or directive.

-You can download ``ngprogress-lite`` manually or install it with bower:
+You can download ``ngprogress-lite.js`` manually or install it with bower:

 ```bash
 bower install ngprogress-lite
 ```

+The only dependency is [angular.js](http://angularjs.org/) framework.

 ## Usage